rotundasoftware/backbone.handle/README.md

 ## Notes

 Inspired directly by the `ui` hash in Derick Baily's Backbone.Marionette.
 You may use this mixin in conjunction with Backbone.Marionette, and enjoy the extra bells and whistles.

-If you use Backbone.Courier in conjunction with this mixin, handles in Courier's `spawnMessages` hash will also be resolved.